Far East | ATLAS of Plucked Instruments |

 shanz / shudraga

-This instrument is in fact the large size Chinese sanxian, which is often used in the Mongolian area, and there called shanz or shudraga.
-It has three nylon strings and is played in similar style (with plectrum) to accompany singing.
+This instrument is in fact the same as the large size Chinese sanxian (see above), which is also popular in the Mongolian area, but here it is called shanz or shanza or shudraga.
+The shanz has strings of nylon instead of the

 |